BonoboPLC/bonoboplc_wiki/managing-sub-agents.md

 - **Deposit Limit**

-Once the limits are reached, or on a periodic basis, you must remit any sales and deposit limits to BLL before selling additional tickets.
+Once the limits are reached, or on a periodic basis, you must remit any sales and deposit funds recieved from players to to BLL before selling additional tickets.